 The silver lining here is that there are simple ways to find out if your male partner has underlying issues before you put your body through the ringer!

 I learned a lot about my body and the role nutrition plays in balancing hormones and increasing fertility success.
 Diet is important, regardless of gender.
 What you eat is imperative to how your body functions.
-Supplements are helpful too and we recommend Fairhaven Health’s for fertility and prenatal wellness.

 Check out this article from Harvard on the benefits of consuming a nutrient dense diet and fertility.